buahaha/aa-memberaudit/README.md

 ![skill-plans](https://i.imgur.com/cKNy5vz.png)

- Skill requirements can be customized per ship in the administration panel.
+Requirements can be customized per skill set in the administration panel.
 Recommended skill levels can be added in addition to requirements.

 ![skill-set-admin](https://i.imgur.com/ef2cCd9.png)